kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 The Toolkit supports provisioning an [AWS OpenSearch](https://aws.amazon.com/opensearch-service/) service domain (instance) with everything GitLab requires or recommends such as built in HA support over AZs and encryption.

-:information_source:&nbsp; [AWS OpenSearch is the replacement for AWS Elasticsearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/rename.html) and supports both Elasticsearch and OpenSearch as backends.
+:information_source:&nbsp; [AWS OpenSearch requires a service-linked role to be present](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/slr.html) in the AWS account before setup.
+[Refer to the specific section below for more info](#aws-opensearch-service-linked-iam-role).

 :information_source:&nbsp; [AWS OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html) specifically only supports 1, 2 or 3 Availability Zones.